websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 Replace the Company Id---`20097`---in the index name parameter to match your instance's value.

-The document returned will have a `ddmFieldArray` object with nested content:
+The document returned has a `ddmFieldArray` object with nested content:

 ```json
  "ddmFieldArray" : [